tocco/tocco-docs/README.md

 make html
 ```

-The generated file can be found in `_build/html/`.
+The generated files can be found in `_build/html/`.

 ### Live reload while you type